athomasoriginal/com.betweentwoparens/src/pages/blog-posts/001-creating-a-clojurescript-project-from-scratch.md

 ## Add Reagent

-You could use any JS framework in ClojureScript, but the ClojureScript community loves React and the community has made wrappers to make React easier to use in ClojureScript.
+You could use most any JS framework in ClojureScript, but the ClojureScript community loves React and the community has made wrappers to make React easier to use in ClojureScript.
 While there are many wrappers the most popular React wrapper is currently [Reagent](https://reagent-project.github.io/) so we will show you how to use that.

 ### Step 12 - Refactor for Reagent